-The Schubert Club was launched on an autumn afternoon late in the year 1882.
-Marion Ramsey Furness, daughter of Governor Alexander Ramsey, along with some music-loving friends, formed a club they called “The Ladies Musicale,” thus creating Minnesota’s earliest recital-presenting organization.
-While the first meetings were social gatherings for women who busied themselves with fancy work—with Club members often providing musical counterpoint—concerts, lectures and study groups were soon organized.
-Before long the name was changed to honor Franz Schubert (who had lived some fifty years before) and the goal to establish a high standard of musical excellence in Saint Paul became their mission.
+Schubert Club was launched on an autumn afternoon in 1882.
+Marion Ramsey Furness, daughter of Governor Alexander Ramsey, along with some music-loving friends, formed a club they called “The Ladies Musicale,” which became Minnesota’s earliest recital-presenting organization.
+The first meetings were social gatherings for women, with Club members often providing musical counterpoint— but soon they began to organize concerts, lectures and study groups.
+Before long they changed the name of the group to honor Franz Schubert (who had lived some fifty years before) and the goal to establish a high standard of musical performance in Saint Paul became their mission.

 In those early years, solo recitals were the Schubert Club’s primary interest.
 In 1893, the group added the International Artist Series to its programs, and the women began presenting some of the finest artists of the day, beginning with the renowned German pianist Adele Aus der Ohe who played at Ford Music Hall at Fifth, which was located at 5th St. and St. Peter Street in downtown Saint Paul, that same year.
 Before the turn of the century, such celebrated artists as Josef Hofmann and Xaver Scharwenka had played recitals in Saint Paul as part of the International Artist Series.

 Throughout Schubert Club’s history, the group made it a priority to present very accomplished but lesser known emerging artists among the recitals of the established stars.
 This led to the debuts in Saint Paul of Louise Homer in 1902, Vladimir Horowitz in 1928, Isaac Stern in 1943, Leontyne Price in 1961, Dietrich Fischer-Dieskau in 1955, Mstislav Rostropovich in 1963, and Cecilia Bartoli in 1996.